Ignition Interlock Violations MA

 Visit an RMV Hearings Officer for a hearing.
 The Hearings Officer will explain the criteria for hardship or full reinstatement.
 Do not have an IID installed before you have received approval from a Hearings Officer.

-Once you have been approved for a hardship or full reinstatement, the Hearings Officer will give you a list of certified IID vendors.
+Once you have been approved for a Mass. hardship or full reinstatement, the Hearings Officer will give you a list of certified IID vendors.
 You will also be given paperwork and legal statements (affidavits) that must be completed and notarized.
 By signing these affidavits, you certify that you, as well as each licensed driver in your household, understand that you are not allowed to drive any vehicle without an ignition interlock device and that you cannot try to bypass the ignition interlock device in any way.
 The penalties for these actions are included in the affidavits.

 Call a certified IID vendor for an installation appointment.
 Do NOT plan to drive yourself to the appointment – there are no exceptions to your requirement to drive a car with an ignition interlock device.
 When you go to your appointment, bring proof of your identity.
 The vendor will install the ignition interlock device in your vehicle and will give you detailed instructions on how to use and maintain it.